nathhB/raylib-webrtc_bomberman/README.md

 Watch it here: [https://www.youtube.com/watch?v=ccELsHNIhfQ&t=102s](https://www.youtube.com/watch?v=ccELsHNIhfQ&t=102s)

-*This a WIP, still have quite a lot of things to do, see the "Roadmap" section at the end.*
+*This is a WIP, still have quite a lot of things to do, see the "Roadmap" section at the end.*

 ## Introduction